Heidi Chumley, MD, MBA

 Why Apply for January?
-Q&A with the Dean
+Q&A with the Provost

-“January is an ideal time to start medical school,” says Heidi Chumley, MD, MBA, Executive Dean at AUC.
+“January is an ideal time to start medical school,” says Heidi Chumley, MD, MBA, Provost at AUC.
 “It’s like having an eight- to nine-month head start over students who begin in the fall.”

 Q: What are classes like for students who start in January?

 Provost Chumley: Expect smaller classes than traditional fall starts—something I see as a great benefit for our students.
 Not only does this mean more individualized attention from professors, but a more intimate class fosters much closer relationships with your peers.
 That’s especially important for a school like AUC, where we emphasize collaboration and camaraderie among our learners—we think students with these qualities make the best doctors.
 In addition, with a smaller class, you’ll have more opportunities for leadership positions within the class.

 Q: Will a January start affect study time for important exams, like the USMLE?

 A: It will, but in a good way.
 Students who start in January and proceed through the program on schedule have more flexibility and time to study for the United States Medical Licensing Examination® (USMLE) Step 2 CK and CS exams.
 In a similar vein, students also will have more time to schedule clinical electives.

 Q: What about residency?
 If I enroll at AUC for January 2021, will that delay my match?

 A: January students, if they proceed through the program on time, will be eligible to enter the match at the same time as May 2020 or September 2020 students—this year, that will be 2023.
 The key benefit here of a January start is that you’ll finish academic study and clinical rotations much earlier than traditional September students, freeing you up to schedule and attend residency interviews without having to think about the next lecture or exam.